KalyanDath/SimHealth/README.md

 # SimHealth
-## Centralized Hospital Record Management
+## Centralized Database System for Hospital Management

-The process of keeping patient information in different health facilities in a particular country leads to data redundancy and also affects the time it takes for a physician to attend to a patient when they first visit.
+The process of keeping patient information in different health facilities in a particular country leads to data redundancy and also affects the time it takes for a physician to attend to a patient when he/she first visits.
 Thus, the project aims to implement a centralized data management system.
 A centralized system helps to reduce the risk of errors and improves the accuracy of the data.
 It also helps to reduce the cost of maintaining multiple systems.
 There are also many problems when scheduling an appointment with the doctor, such as patients having to wait in